citicashio/citicash/src/wallet/api/Readme.md

 - priority - unsigned int; (Optional) Priority for sending the sweep transfer, partially determines fee.
 - mixin - unsigned int; Number of outputs from the blockchain to mix with (0 means no mixing).
 - unlock_time - unsigned int; Number of blocks before the citicash can be spent (0 to not add a lock).
-- payment_id - string; (Optional) Random 32-byte/64-character hex string to identify a transaction.
+- payment_id - string; (Optional) Random string to identify a transaction.
 - get_tx_keys - boolean; (Optional) Return the transaction keys after sending.
 - below_amount - unsigned int; (Optional) Include outputs below this amount.
 - do_not_relay - boolean; (Optional) If true, do not relay this sweep transfer.